authorhealth/events/README.md

 ## Features

-  * **Event Definition**: Define application and domain events with associated data, entity IDs, and names.
+- **Event Definition**: Define application and domain events with associated data, entity IDs, and names.
-  * **Event Persistence**: Integrates with a `Storer` interface for event and handler request persistence, including transactional operations to ensure data consistency.
+- **Event Persistence**: Integrates with a `Storer` interface for event and handler request persistence, including transactional operations to ensure data consistency.
-  * **Configurable Handlers**: Map events to one or more handlers with options for custom queues, maximum error retries, and priority.
+- **Configurable Handlers**: Map events to one or more handlers with options for maximum error retries and priority.
-  * **Event Processing**: A `Processor` component handles the initial processing of raw events, creating handler requests based on configured mappings.
+- **Event Processing**: A `Processor` component handles the initial processing of raw events, creating handler requests based on configured mappings.
-  * **Handler Execution**: `Executor` components manage the concurrent execution of handler requests, supporting both a default queue and custom queues.
+- **Handler Execution**: `Executor` components manage the concurrent execution of handler requests.
 Includes configurable worker pools and an exponential backoff strategy with jitter for retries.
-  * **Flexible Scheduling**: Choose between `CooperativeScheduler` (sequential processing and execution) and `ConcurrentScheduler` (parallel processing and execution) to optimize for different workloads.
+- **Flexible Scheduling**: Choose between `CooperativeScheduler` (sequential processing and execution) and `ConcurrentScheduler` (parallel processing and execution) to optimize for different workloads.
-  * **Observability**: Deep integration with OpenTelemetry for metrics and tracing, providing insights into event processing times, execution counts, and request states.
+- **Observability**: Deep integration with OpenTelemetry for metrics and tracing, providing insights into event processing times, execution counts, and request states.
-  * **Structured Logging**: Uses `log/slog` for structured logging throughout the framework, enhancing debuggability.
+- **Structured Logging**: Uses `log/slog` for structured logging throughout the framework, enhancing debuggability.

 ## Getting Started